MightyXdash/project-Luca/README.md

 so you can finetune the models. models will be trained on either a i5 12450H or a Nvidia RTX 3050 4GB

-I wish one day I can collab with Sam Altman , so download my models and make some videos about it lol 🤫😉